kevinlin1/kevinlin1.github.io/_posts/2019-04-26-Formative-Feedback-in-Intro-CS.md

 program tracing, and analysis while building a sense of community and belonging through small-classroom environments supported by numerous course tutors.
-However, these activities do not explicitly prepare students for taking high-stakes paper exams which have been identified as a significant source of stress in the course.
+However, these activities do not explicitly prepare students for taking high-stakes paper exams, which have been identified as a significant source of stress in the course.
 Furthermore, to improve the efficiency of their learning, students receive assistance from instructors in real-time in lab, discussion, and homework.
 While receiving real-time assistance significantly reduces